Workflows are not supported in your browser.

 Ticket submissions should include the following information:

-2. URL and navigation.--navigation details should consist of the page(s) accessed through tiles or NavBar.
+2. URL and navigation: navigation details should include the page(s) accessed through tiles or NavBar.

 3. Screenshots of run control parameters